rrttalv/chat_room/README.md

 *Newer mongodb versions may not be compatible.*

 Create a .env file in the root of the project.
-Look at the .example.env file to see specific fields that should be defined. the database connection and redis connection information in the .env file.
+Look at the .example.env file to see specific fields that should be defined.

+**Starting the application**

+Open two `terminal` or `cmd` instances.

-In the /frontend directory, run `npm install` and `npm start` to start the frontend of the applicaton.
+CD into the /frontend directory, run `npm install` and `npm start` to start the frontend of the applicaton.
 The frontend will be served on port 3000.

-In the /server directory, run `npm install` and `npm run start` to start the backend server.
+CD into the /server directory, run `npm install` and `npm run start` to start the backend server.